foo-dogsquared/website/_posts/2018-08-7-simplified-introduction-to-the-memory-and-memory-management.md

 alt_title: "Simplified! :: Introduction to the Memory and Memory Management"
 # date: 2018-07-7 18:32:05 +0800
 author: foo-dogsquared
-categories: general
+categories: computer-science
-tags: [programming-notes, computer-science, real-notes]
+tags: [programming-notes, computer-science, simplified]
 ---

 <!-- TODO: Introduce to the memory -->